brunofauth/nsxiv/README.md

   **upscaled** cropped versions of the "usual-aspect ratio" images (and those can get very grainy and ugly).
 In other words: my square thumbnails trade disk space for prettiness, that's the selling point!
+    - Adjustable with these options: `square_thumbnails`

 * Highlight markers are now big, loud, obnoxious and occupy a significant part of each image, so that you never overlook them!
 Furthermore, the whole image gets tinted red (thats adjustable) behind said marker.
 There's really no way to miss it.
+    - Adjustable with these options: `MARK_BORDER_SIZE`, `MCM_TINT`

+* Added the option `HIDDEN_THUMBS_TO_KEEP_LOADED`, which can be used to keep a number of thumbnails before and after the currently visible ones loaded into memory, even when not visible.
+That's useful if you, like me, have lots of RAM but a slow CPU.
+Set this option to a negative number to never unload images.
+Defaults to `-1`.
+    - Adjustable with these options: `HIDDEN_THUMBS_TO_KEEP_LOADED`

 ----------------------